Skip to Main ContentSearch SiteSearch Site

 “That’s one of our biggest issues,” Josephs said.
 “We’re facing a critical shortage in this field and need to educate more individuals, but with so many people who are truly overworked from working double shifts, we don’t have enough clinical lab technicians to educate our current students.
 At some point, it starts to impact the quality of patient care, too.”

-As part of its Allied Health program, CCRI offers an Associate in Applied Science (A.A.S.) with a major in Medical Laboratory Technology, which includes a 23-week supervised clinical experience at a local hospital.
+As part of its Allied and Rehabilitative Health program, CCRI offers an Associate in Applied Science (A.A.S.) with a major in Medical Laboratory Technology, which includes a 23-week supervised clinical experience at a local hospital.
 With more hospitals incentivized to double as clinical sites, Josephs said, the medical laboratory field would benefit from an influx of more healthcare professionals entering the workforce.
 CCRI’s program, according to Josephs, boasts high graduation and job-placement rates with some students securing employment before graduation.

 “If we can increase our numbers, more of our voices will be heard,” Josephs said.